gengor-git/documentation-as-code/presentations/documentation-as-code.md

 ### Publish to target formats

-Recommendation:
+**Recommendation:**
 [Pandoc](https://pandoc.org/) can be your swiss army knife of conversion.

 **Examples**:

-- Markdown → PDF, Word, Jira
+- Markdown → HTML5, PDF, Word, PowerPoint
-- but also Word → Markdown{class="fragment fade-left"}
+- You may also like Markdown → Jira (and back again){class="fragment fade-left"}
-- also Org-Mode to Markdown{class="fragment fade-left"}
+- How about Markdown to ePub or man pages?{class="fragment fade-left"}
-- even Markdown to ePub{class="fragment fade-left"}
+- Even MS Word → Markdown is possible{class="fragment fade-left"}

 --